kippesikgithub/ha_cards_interface/README.md

 Welcome to my github and some explanations about the interface and cards I build in Home Assistant.
 For every card i'll explain a bit about the contents and what features are in it.
 The room cards I use, are custom, but i re-use them throughout the whole interface, you can just place them in Grids or other cards to arrange them.
 The base for every room is the same card.
 The interface you see in the overview is our mobile dashboard, which is also usable for desktop.
 Every room has a Subview in where you can see all the detailed information or extended features for the entities in that room.

+# Overview and Screenshot per card
 ![total_room_cards](https://github.com/kippesikgithub/ha_cards_interface/assets/100353268/c373e5c2-f11b-46e0-8a9e-df0729510afc)

 Custom made mostly using Mushroom cards and Card Mod
 blinking rings: Automations for that entity/area are enabled, no ring means disabled.
 Double click to toggle.
 Animated Icons
 Colors and text changing from entities and attributes

-# Overview

 #### Top Chips Current card
 ![top_chips_current_overview](https://github.com/kippesikgithub/ha_cards_interface/assets/100353268/4fe34500-c97d-4ba1-a8ba-9042f930419c)